twojapiez/Yes/README.md

 Quicktabkiller: same thing just faster

-VBS disc: opens CD tray in loop (save in .VBS)
+cd: opens CD tray in loop (save in .VBS)

 KeySpammmer: Spams numlock capslock scrolllock and printscreen to limit any functions freezes most of apps (save in .vbs)

+Killexp: kills and opens explorer